As you have probably already guessed, unfortunately, the answer to that question is "No."

 As you enter the postpartum phase, one of the first things you should do is make changes to your nutrition program to reflect your body's changing nutritional needs.
 Most importantly, pay attention to your calories.

-While pregnant, BabyFit set your daily caloric needs about 300 calories higher than your normal (non-pregnant) weight maintenance level.
+While pregnant, your daily caloric needs were about 300 calories higher than your normal (non-pregnant) weight maintenance level.
 If you're breastfeeding, you'll want to bump that up by another 100 calories for the first couple of months (for a total of 400 above normal).
 If you're formula-feeding, you can simply subtract those extra 300 calories.
-More details about these changes can be found in Making the Nutritional Transition.

 Healthy Weight Loss

 That's not to say that you can't or won't lose weight during this time.
 If you happen to lose weight as the result of a balanced diet and moderate activity (as your doctor allows), that's great!
 It just shouldn't be the focus of your dietary and exercise decisions.

 If you're breastfeeding and want to lose weight (after nursing has been established and is going well), do so gradually (about 1/2 to 1 pound weekly).
 Eat a nutritious diet, exercise daily and cut back on foods high in fat and sugar (such as potato chips, cookies, candy, soft drinks, and fried foods).
 Do not try diet pills, liquid diets, or other weight loss products.
 Not only do they not work, but they can be harmful to you and your baby.

 If bottle-feeding, continue to follow the USDA MyPlate program.
 After six to eight weeks, talk to your doctor; if your body has recovered and your energy levels are sustained, it may be OK to start actively losing weight.

 The Link Between Nutrition and Breastfeeding